John Adams: Election

-Although his term started on March 4, 1789, Adams did not begin serving as Vice President of the United States until April 21, because he did not arrive in New York in time.
+Although his term started on March 4, 1789, Adams did not begin serving as vice president until April 21, because he did not arrive in New York in time.

 Tenure

-The sole constitutionally prescribed responsibility of the vice president is to preside over the Senate, where he can cast a tie-breaking vote.
+The sole constitutionally prescribed responsibility of the vice president is to preside over the U.S. Senate, where they were empowered to cast a tie-breaking vote.
 Early in his term, Adams became deeply involved in a lengthy Senate controversy over the official titles for the president and executive officers of the new government.
 Although the House agreed that the president should be addressed simply as "George Washington, President of the United States", the Senate debated the issue at some length.
-Adams favored the adoption of the style of Highness (as well as the title of Protector of Their [the United States'] Liberties) for the president.
+Adams favored the style of Highness (as well as the title of Protector of Their [the United States'] Liberties) for the president.
 Some senators favored a variant of Highness or the lesser Excellency.
 Anti-federalists in the Senate objected to the monarchical sound of them all; Jefferson described them as "superlatively ridiculous."

 They argued that these "distinctions," as Adams called them, violated the Constitution's prohibition on titles of nobility.
-Adams said that the distinctions were necessary because the highest office of the United States must be marked with "dignity and splendor" to command respect.
+Adams said that the distinctions were necessary because the highest office of the United States must be marked with "dignity and splendor".
 He was widely derided for his combative nature and stubbornness, especially as he actively debated and lectured the senators.
 "For forty minutes he harangued us from the chair," wrote Senator William Maclay of Pennsylvania.
-Maclay became Adams's fiercest opponent and repeatedly expressed personal contempt for him in both public and private.
+Maclay became Adams's fiercest opponent and repeatedly expressed personal contempt for him in public and private.
 He likened Adams to "a monkey just put into breeches."
-Ralph Izard suggested that Adams be referred to by the title "His Rotundity," a joke which soon became popular.
+Ralph Izard suggested that Adams be referred to as "His Rotundity," a joke which soon became popular.
 On May 14, 1789, the Senate decided that the title of "Mr. President" would be used.
 Privately, Adams conceded that his vice presidency had begun poorly and that perhaps he had been out of the country too long to know the sentiment of the people.
-Washington quietly expressed his displeasure with the fuss and rarely consulted Adams.
+Washington quietly expressed his displeasure with the fuss.

 As vice president, Adams largely sided with the Washington administration and the emerging Federalist Party.
-He supported Washington's policies against opposition from anti-Federalists and Republicans.
-He cast 31 tie-breaking votes, all in support of the administration, and more than any other vice president.
+He supported Washington's policies against opposition from anti-Federalist Republicans.
+He cast 29 tie-breaking votes, and is one of only three vice presidents who have cast more than 20 during their tenure.
 He voted against a bill sponsored by Maclay that would have required Senate consent for the removal of executive branch officials who had been confirmed by the Senate.
 In 1790, Jefferson, James Madison, and Hamilton struck a bargain guaranteeing Republican support for Hamilton's debt assumption plan in exchange for the capital being temporarily moved from New York to Philadelphia, and then to a permanent site on the Potomac River to placate Southerners.
 In the Senate, Adams cast a tie-breaking vote against a last-minute motion to keep the capital in New York.